Money Saving Green Landscaping Tips You Can Apply in Your First Home

 Americans shell out an average of $267 per month on traditional lawn and garden care.
 In 2015 alone, we spent an estimated $29.1 billion on landscaping.
 That emerald-green lawn looks nice and all, but is it really worth the price of upkeep?

 Then there’s the environment you’ve got to worry about.
-Non-native plants—the kind that tend to populate our front yards—gulp down as much as 10,000 gallons of water in the summertime.
+Non-native plants—the kind that tends to populate our front yards—gulp down as much as 10,000 gallons of water in the summertime.
 As if that weren’t bad enough, these same plants can’t survive without fertilizers and pesticides, which inevitably end up contaminating nearby water sources through storm runoff.

 What gives?
 There’s got to be a way to keep your yard looking presentable without giving up an arm and a leg.
+The solution might be going green.

-The solution might seem counterintuitive.
-Going green is supposed to be expensive, right?
-Wrong.
 With minimal start-up costs, the savings you can expect to accrue by following these eco-friendly landscaping recommendations make these small investments more than worth it.

 Help preserve the environment, and your bank account, with these easy-to-implement green landscaping tips.

 Composting is a science, and as such, it can sometimes get a little complicated.
-But don’t let that scare you—you’ve got all the ingredients and raw materials you need right at home.
+But don’t let that scare you -- you've got all the ingredients and raw materials you need right at home.
 Table scraps, weeds, and other bits of organic matter are all potential fertilizer and are a much less costly (not to mention more environmentally friendly) form of nutrition for your plants than that store-bought stuff.

 But don’t just take our word for it.
 Check out what the folks over at the US Department of Agriculture have to say about composting, and check out their in-depth recommendations about how to get started, too!